LoopKit/loopdocs/docs/index.md

   * Many Loopers use the Nightscout tool to assist them in monitoring their settings in Loop.
 The fastest Nightscout help can be found in the original #wearenotwaiting community [CGM in the Cloud](https://www.facebook.com/groups/CGMinthecloud).
   * For those not interested in Facebook or interested in what is coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the streams or you'll miss some interesting conversations.

-### Post Once Please
+### Search Then Post

 !!! danger ""
+    It's really easy to panic if Loop is not working for you, but take the time to do a quick search in your favorite social group before posting a question.
+You might get an answer immediately.

-      Please only post a question in one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
+    Please post your question in only one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
 If you don't hear an answer in 24 hours, then try a different place

     On Facebook the protocol is:

     * Search to see if your question has already been answered
     * Add a comment if you find an existing post to say "I had this problem too and this post helped" - this bumps that post near the top so other can see it
-      * Make a new post if you can't find the answer
+    * Make a new post if you still have a question
     * Leave your question posted after you've gotten an answer, but edit the original post to say it's been resolved (add the word RESOLVED to the beginning of the original post)
         * Mentors save time - they know you've been helped and don't need to read all the comments on that post
         * Others may have the same question and will read your post

 ## Contribute

-Please consider submitting suggestions for updates and improvements to this documentation.
+Please submit suggestions for updates and improvements to this documentation.
 If you notice a typo, poor word choice or some explanation that could be improved or clarified, there are a couple of options (more instructions follow):

 * You can issue a Pull Request (best if it is a simple typo or wording update)
 * You can open an Issue (best if a major rewrite is needed or you think a conversation would help)
 * You can post on Facebook or Zulipchat

-If you decide to do a Pull Request or create an Issue, first look to see if someone has already opened a [Pull Request](https://github.com/LoopKit/loopdocs/pulls) or [Issue](https://github.com/LoopKit/loopdocs/issues) on the topic so you don't create a duplicate.
-Note - you do not have to log in to github to review the Pull Requests and Issues, but you cannot comment or add a new Pull Request or Issue without logging in.
+If you decide to do a Pull Request (PR) or create an Issue, first look to see if someone has already opened a [PR](https://github.com/LoopKit/loopdocs/pulls) or [Issue](https://github.com/LoopKit/loopdocs/issues) on the topic so you don't create a duplicate.
+Note - you do not have to log in to github to review the PR and Issues, but you cannot comment or add a new PR or Issue without logging in.

 * If a PR or Issue on the topic is open, feel free to add your comments (don't be shy)
 * If a PR doesn't exist, watch this [LoopDocs Pull Request video](https://youtu.be/6qSppvgGxpg) on how to create one (it's easy, video is less than 5 minutes)
 * If your Issue is new, please add it by clicking on the `New Issue` button
+    * Give the Issue a descriptive title
     * Indicate what page or pages need updating with a brief description
-    * This opens the conversation and all who follow the loopdocs repository get a notice
+    * This opens the conversation (those who signed up to `watch` the loopdocs repository get a notice)
     * This collaboration is quite useful in finalizing changes